New Strategies to Tackle Pollution

 By Debra Tan, Cy Jones 9 June, 2011

-With new 12th FYP pollution targets, new, comprehensive, cost-effective and more holistic strategies may be required., With new 12th FYP pollution targets, new, comprehensive, cost-effective and more holistic strategies may be required., With new 12th FYP pollution targets, new, comprehensive, cost-effective and more holistic strategies may be required.
+With new 12th FYP pollution targets, new, comprehensive, cost-effective and more holistic strategies may be required.

 China has become famous in recent years for its double-digit annual economic growth and rapid urbanization.
 Unfortunately, this economic success story is paired with serious environmental degradation, especially the pollution of China’s streams, rivers, lakes, and coastal areas.
 China suffers from growing shortages of fresh water resources and can ill-afford to have its lakes and rivers rendered unavailable for use because they are too polluted.
 Water pollution takes an economic toll as well; the World Bank has estimated that the overall cost of water scarcity caused by water pollution amounts to about one percent of Gross Domestic Product1.
 Water pollution is a multi-faceted problem that must be addressed with comprehensive strategies.
 While China has made great progress in controlling some forms of water pollution, it is now at the point where new, more holistic strategies are needed.